jswayne12/NLP_Twitter_News_Media_Project/README.md

 These variables were based on common political alignments and news outlet types.
 From there came the designations of who would represent these features in the datasets.
 Upon acquiring the who, the 'how many' of each was loosely based on the overall popularity of the account as well as activity.
 From here, I commenced the data collection portion through snscrape.
-After collecting the data and formatting the data with pandas, I did a bit of data cleaning (mostly text  pre-processing), which was then followed by feature engineering.
+After collecting the data through snscrape and formatting the data with pandas, I did a bit of data cleaning (mostly text  pre-processing), which was then followed by feature engineering.
 The primary features pulled were sentiments, subjectivity, day of week, and length.
 These features were extracted using nlp applications as well as SQL.
 With the data being collected, cleaned, formatted, and having all relevant features extracted, came the use of Jupyter Notebooks to engage in Exploratory Data Analysis (mostly statistical analysis and visualizations) to get a better understanding of the dataset.
-I hope to be able to use what was learned from the EDA to be able to create a machine learning model and hopefully but it into production.
+I hope to be able to use what was learned from the EDA to be able to create a machine learning model and hopefully put it into production.

 ### How to Install plus additional info